microsoft/rnx-kit/packages/align-deps/README.md

 `--init`, and it will try to add a sensible configuration based on what is currently defined in the specified `package.json`.

+### `--loose`

+Determines how strict the React Native version requirement should be.
+Useful for apps that depend on a newer React Native version than their dependencies declare support for.

+Default: `false`

+### `--no-unmanaged`

+Whether unmanaged capabilities should be treated as errors.

+Default: `false`

 ### `--presets`

 Comma-separated list of presets.
 This can be names to built-in presets, or paths